Water-Melon/Melon/docs/en/trace.md

 Unlike ebpf, trace mode in Melon is designed to collect application-related information, that is, (business or functional) information specified by developers. ebpf can collect a large amount of program and kernel information, but it cannot collect business information.
 Therefore, the trace mode is to complement this part.

+For Melang and its supporting library, please refer to [Melang Warehouse](https://github.com/Water-Melon/Melang).

 ### Header